zahnno/starter-app/README.md

 ### Stripe Setup
 1. Create a Stripe account
 2. Get your API keys from the Stripe Dashboard
-3. Set up webhook endpoints for your application
+3. Set up webhook endpoints for your application (subscription & invoice)
 4. Add keys to both frontend and backend `.env` files

 ### Google OAuth Setup